wein.plus

 Luther Martin

-The reformer Martin Luther (1483-1546), following a vow, joined the strict mendicant order of the Augustinian Hermits in 1505.
-Two years later he was ordained a priest and in 1512 he was appointed professor of biblical exegesis at the University of Wittenberg, a post he held until his death.
-He wanted to eliminate the aberrations of the Roman Catholic Church at that time and restore it to its original Protestant form (re-form).
-Among other things, he denounced the widespread sale of indulgences, the purchase of sins.
-On 31 October 1517, he wrote his famous 95 Theses against the Church 's practice of penance (the fact that he banged them on the church door is probably only a legend).
-He ultimately triggered (not intended by him) the Reformation and division of the church.
+He did not want to found a new religion, but rather to eliminate undesirable developments in the Roman Catholic Church at the time and restore (re-form) it to its original Protestant form.
+Among other things, he denounced the then widespread sale of indulgences, the buying of sins.
+On 31 October 1517, he wrote his famous 95 theses against the church 's practice of penance (the fact that he posted them on the church door is probably just a legend).
+He ultimately triggered the Reformation and division of the church (not his intention).

 Voices of our members